Other Space

-Other Space is an American science fiction comedy streaming television series created by Paul Feig for Yahoo!
+Other Space is an American science fiction comedy television series created by Paul Feig for Yahoo!
 Screen.
 Set in the 22nd century, it follows the dysfunctional crew of an exploratory spaceship who become trapped in an unknown universe.

 The first season of eight episodes premiered on April 14, 2015.
 The series was not renewed for a second season due to Yahoo!
 Screen being shut down the following year.
-The rights for Other Space were later picked up by DUST, which took over hosting duties for the series in 2020.
+The rights for Other Space were later picked up by DUST, which began streaming the series in August 2020.

 Premise

 Other Space takes place in the year 2105, where a multi-national corporate coalition has created the Universal Mapping Project (UMP) to make scientific inquiries throughout the known universe.
 Among its exploratory space vessels is the UMP Cruiser, a veteran ship that was once used as the setting for a reality television series.
 Hoping to reignite public interest in their mission, UMP officials give command of the Cruiser to the young and eager Stewart Lipinski for his first mission.
 Stewart's older sister Karen is assigned to be his second-in-command, against both of their wishes.

 Joining Stewart and Karen on board the Cruiser is Stewart's best friend Michael Newman, who is relegated to third-in-command instead of the second-in-command position he assumed he would receive.
 Stewart hires his unrequited love interest Tina Shukshin as the navigator of the ship due to his romantic feelings for her.
 Kent Woolworth, the son of UMP Chairwoman Helen Woolworth, is named science officer, which Kent acknowledges is the result of nepotism.
 Functions on the Cruiser are monitored by Natasha, the ship's computer and former hospitality bot at a casino.
 The only experienced member of the crew is engineer Zalian Fletcher, whose cognitive functions have been impaired by prolonged exposure to radiation.
 Zalian is accompanied by his friend A.R.T., a robot stowaway living on the vessel.

 During the crew's maiden voyage, the Cruiser is sucked into a wormhole, trapping them in an unexplored universe.
 The crew attempts to return home while surviving perils and making new discoveries.